firstdraft/guides/conditionals.md

 Basically, `&&` is stricter than `||`; both comparisons have to be true in order for the whole statement to be true when combined with `&&`; either one being true is sufficient for `||`.

 Challenge: Can you write a program that randomly chooses between "rock", "paper", and "scissors", and displays it on the page on each refresh?
+After that, can you display whether the random choice wins, loses, or ties a choice of "rock"?

 ## Next Up